equinor/seismic-forward/README.md

 git config --global credential.helper 'cache --timeout=3600' # (timeout in seconds)```
 ```

-## Fork
+## Fork and checkout a branch

 If you intend to modify the repository, you should checkout a fork of this
 project rather than checking out the upstream repository directly.
 When you
 have made a fork, you can set this repository as your upstream using:

-## Choose a branch

-At the time being, it is adviced that you use branch release-4.1

 ```
 git checkout --track origin/release-4.1
 ```
+(At the time being, it is adviced that you use branch release-4.1)

 ## Prerequisites